brexhq/node-oidc-provider/README.md

 which of those fits your desired application setup.

-The examples bundled in this repo's codebase are available for you to experiment with [here][heroku-example].
+The examples bundled in this repo's codebase are available for you to experiment with .
 Dynamic Registration is open, you can literally register any client you want there.
 An example client using this provider is available [here][heroku-example-client] (uses [openid-client][openid-client]).